Jidenna: Career

 Jidenna is signed to Janelle Monáe's Wondaland Records label and distributed through Epic Records.
 He has collaborated with a number of artists that are signed to this label; including Roman GianArthur, St. Beauty, Deep Cotton and Janelle Monáe herself, and then began recording a five-song compilation of its label's first extended play (EP), titled The Eephus.
 In February 2015, Jidenna released his first official single, called "Classic Man" featuring GianArthur.
 The song was in heavy rotation throughout the United States, and debuted at number 49 on Billboard Hot R&B/Hip-Hop Airplay chart.

 On March 31, 2015, the second single from the EP was released – "Yoga" by Janelle Monáe and Jidenna.
 His song "Classic Man" was nominated for Best Rap/Sung Collaboration at the 58th Grammy Awards.
 In June of the same year, Jidenna performed the song with Monáe at the BET Awards.
 Jidenna also received an award for best new artist at the 2015 Soul Train Music Awards in November.

 Jidenna is a founding member of Fear & Fancy, a social club that began in California in 2006.
 The society, reminiscent of the social aid and pleasure clubs of New Orleans, is an international collective of entrepreneurs, activists, educators, scientists, and artists who host soirees, dinner parties, and demonstrations.

 In June 2016 he released the single "Chief Don't Run".
 On February 17, 2017, Jidenna released The Chief, his first studio album.
 The album cover pays homage to Boz Scaggs' Middle Man album.
 The lead singles "Sufi Woman" and "Tribe" were released on July 26, 2019, and will appear on his second studio album 85 to Africa.

 In 2019 Jidenna released his second album, 85 to Africa.

+In 2021, Jidenna co-wrote "Woman" from rapper Doja Cat's album Planet Her.
+The single became a sleeper hit, charting in the top 10 of numerous international markets (United States, Denmark, France, Switzerland, Portugal, New Zealand, Greece) more than a year after release.